mwrote/bauhausify.com/README.md

 ## Architecture

 - Build by Static Site Generater, based on [Gatsby Default Starter](https://github.com/gatsbyjs/gatsby-starter-default)
+- React
 - GraphQL
 - Atomic Design
 - styled components, and tailwindcss
-- Netlify CMS for writing Post
+- Netlify CMS for writing Post in Browser

 ## Where to deploy